Genusbiz/docs/developers/defining-an-app-model/data/object-class/modify-an-object-or-identifier-domain/auditing.md

 4. In the section **Auditing**, select the **Enabling auditing** check box.
 5. Choose which events you want to track in the Event History.
 If the event should be tracked for all objects, click the **Mandatory** check box.
 To allow users to [select if the event should be tracked for individual objects](../../../../../users/navigate-view-modify-and-control/working-in-forms/advanced/view-history.md "Modify Auditing for an Object"), click the **Optional** check box.
 Note that the events **Create** and **Delete** not can be omitted from the Event History when auditing is activated.
 To disable auditing for an event, click the **Never** check box.

+If auditing of _read_ events is enabled you also have to select the **Enable Read Audit Trail** checkbox of the data source in the form or task that you want to audit.
+This setting is set to false by default.
+When working with commit scopes in tasks, agents, rules, i.e. it is also possible to prevent auditing of the committed changes of the objects by selecting the **Disable Audit Trail** checkbox under the scope settings.

 ## Advanced Auditing Options